Tim-Parks-Lynch/react-hooks/01/NOTES.md

 ## `React Router`

 Similarly, React Router also exposes its API via hooks.
 The ones relevant to us are `useLocation`, `useHistory`.
-As a general rule, import the library-custom hooks from `react-router-dom`, and call them inside the functional component.
+Sanme pattern as before: import the library-custom hooks from `react-router-dom`, and call them inside the functional component.

 ```js
 import { useLocation, useHistory } from 'react-router-dom'